Codelessly/ResponsiveFramework/README.md

 > ### Build Once, Responsive Everywhere!

 Responsive Framework adapts your UI to different screen sizes automatically.
-Create your UI once and have it display correctly on mobile, tablet, and desktop!
+Create your UI once and have it display pixel perfect on mobile, tablet, and desktop!

 ### The Problem
 Supporting multiple display sizes often means recreating the same layout multiple times with the traditional _Bootstrap_ approach.
 This is time consuming, frustrating and repetitive work.
 Furthermore, getting your designs pixel perfect is near impossible and editing becomes a nightmare.